-Penn State’s research expenditures exceeded the $1 billion mark in fiscal year 2019-20.
-The total figure, $1.01 billion, places Penn State in an elite group of American research universities.
+Penn State’s research expenditures fell just shy of the $1 billion mark in fiscal year 2020-2021.
+The total figure, $993 million, places Penn State in an elite group of American research universities.
 In fact, according to the National Science Foundation’s (NSF) HERD (Higher Ed R&D) expenditures report, Penn State had 18 research areas ranked in the top 10.
 This is up from 15 in fiscal year 2017 and reflects an interdisciplinary strength built over three decades.
 These field rankings include the NSF ranking Penn State first in materials science and second in materials engineering.

 We are an interdisciplinary team of scientists and engineers leveraging state-of-the-art instrumentation and expertise across the University system to address challenges from the fundamental to the applied.

 Penn State has long ranked among the nation’s top universities in industry-sponsored research, and typically partners with more than 400 companies annually.
-In recognition of the high value that industry places on intellectual property, we have recently modified the way that we work with industry, installing simple and flexible options that make it possible for companies to retain control of the intellectual property (IP) they sponsor.
+In recognition of the high value that industry places on intellectual property, we have recently modified the way that we work with industry, installing simple and flexible options available to companies for the intellectual property (IP) developed in the projects that they sponsor.

-While IP ownership is not automatic, Penn State has set out to change its interaction with industry partners by:
+Penn State has set out to improve sponsored research discussions with industry partners by:

 For details about Penn State's IP Policies, visit the website:

 When corporate goals align with University priorities, partnerships thrive.
-The Corporate Engagement Center is here to help make strategic connections that build lasting, mutually beneficial relationships.
+The MRI staff excels in industry engagement in the field of materials research.
+We interface with the corporate engagement center staff to extend the conceirge experince beyond the MRI to the other Institutes, the Colleges, and the campus network that makes Penn State special.
+The Corporate Engagement Center is here to help make strategic connections with the broader University that build lasting, mutually beneficial relationships.